GreenDelta/spm2olca/README.md

 Additional options:

 * `-out`: define the name of the output file
-* `-skip_unmapped`: LCIA factors with unmapped flows are not included
+* `-skip_unmapped`: LCIA factors with unmapped flows are not included (only applicable when a flow mapping is provided)
 * `-log`: define the log level (e.g. 'all' will log everything)
 * `-units`: A CSV file with unit mappings that should be used
 * `-flows`: A CSV file with flow mappings that should be used